Faiz09/diy-web-app/readme.md

-Do it yourself Python Web App.
+A do it yourself python web application framework.
 --

+Setup:
+- setup venv
+- `pip install -r requirements.txt`

 It is built on:
 - Werkzeug